tomaszn/docker-yara/README.md

 ## Issues

 Find a bug?
 Want more features?
 Find something missing in the documentation?
 Let me know!
-Please don't hesitate to [file an issue](https://github.com/blacktop/docker-yara/issues/new) and I'll get right on it.
+Please don't hesitate to [file an issue](https://github.com/tomaszn/docker-yara/issues/new).

 ## License